Roger-BStack/browserstack-service-tm-bdd/README.md

 ### Test Case Template
 - **`TEST_CASE_TEMPLATE`**: (Optional) Determines the template for test cases.
 Options are:
+  - `bdd`: Create BDD-style test cases (default).
   - `steps`: Create test cases with steps.
-  - `bdd`: Create BDD-style test cases (default).

-## Usage

-### Prerequisites
+## Prerequisites
+- Node.js (v16 or higher)
+- BrowserStack Test Management API credentials

+## Installation
+1. Clone the repository.
-1. Install dependencies:
+2. Install dependencies:
    ```bash
    npm install
    ```
-2. Create a `.env` file in the root directory and configure the required environment variables, OR set them in the shell prior to execution:
+3. Create a `.env` file in the root directory and configure the required environment variables, OR set them in the shell prior to execution:
    ```env
    BROWSERSTACK_USERNAME=your_username
    BROWSERSTACK_ACCESS_KEY=your_access_key